-The files you receive are pipe-delimited (|) ASCII text files, meaning they can be viewed and read as letters and numbers with a text editor.
+The address list and address count list files you receive are pipe-delimited ASCII text files, meaning they can be viewed and read as letters and numbers with a text editor.
 All spreadsheet and database programs can read and understand these text files.

 Many commercial spreadsheet and database programs can open the LUCA files.
 Use spreadsheet programs such as Microsoft Excel or Lotus 123 to open, view, and edit small files.
-For larger files, use a database program such as Corel Paradox, QuattroPro, Microsoft Access, or dBase .
+For larger files, use a database program such as Corel Paradox, QuattroPro, Microsoft Access, or dBase 10.